 Most recently Gareth was elected as a member of the Royal Society of British Sculptors.

-Gareth has exhibited across the world in galleries in London, Liverpool (Tate Gallery), Leeds, Cardiff, London, Europe and America.
-Internationally Gareth has had work on exhibition in Europe, Los Angeles and Palm Springs and Singapore, his work can be seen in private collections across Europe, America and Australia.
+Gareth has exhibited across the world in galleries in London, Liverpool (Tate Gallery), Leeds, and Cardiff.
+Internationally, Gareth has had work on exhibition in Europe, Los Angeles and Palm Springs, and Singapore, his work can be seen in private collections across Europe, America and Australia.

-Gareth’s work has also been on permanent display at Michael O’hares Michelin stared restaurant “The Man Behind The Curtain” in Leeds.
-Gareth’s Sculptures are influenced by West coast American architecture called “Googie” The origin of Googie derives from a John Lautner designed coffee shop built in West Hollywood.
+Gareth’s work has also been on permanent display at Michael O’Hare's Michelin-starred restaurant “The Man Behind The Curtain” in Leeds.
+Gareth’s sculptures are influenced by West coast American architecture called “Googie” The origin of Googie derives from a John Lautner designed coffee shop built in West Hollywood.

-This style of architecture was born after the Second World War and became more notable during the 50s and 60s.
-Originally appearing first in commercial buildings used primary for restaurants, coffee shops, motels, gas stations and bowling alleys to name a few, architects at the time wanted to design buildings that stood out from others.
+This style of architecture was born after the Second World War and became better known during the 50s and 60s.
+Originally appearing first in commercial buildings and used primarily for restaurants, coffee shops, motels, gas stations and bowling alleys to name a few, architects at the time wanted to design buildings that stood out from others.